 |Placement UG||Placement PG|

-Following School/Faculty approval and reporting procedures as defined in the Programme Management Framework Schools should submit confirmation to Academic Affairs of: School/Faculty endorsement; a completed “Additional Year” module template; a revised programme specification and a request to establish one of three new variants of existing programmes degree award titles i.e. a) “with International Study”, b) with International Placement”, and c) “with Placement”.
+Following School/Faculty endorsement procedures as defined in the Programme Management Framework - Schools should submit confirmation to Academic Affairs of: School/Faculty endorsement; a completed “Additional Year” module template; a revised programme specification and a request to establish one of three new variants of existing programmes degree award titles i.e. a) “with International Study”, b) with International Placement”, and c) “with Placement”.

 Where the option is being made available to students, the following, as appropriate, should be added to the relevant programme specification(s).

 - On successful completion of module XXXXXX Additional Year - International Study, the degree will be awarded with “with International Study”

 - On successful completion of module XXXXXX Additional Year - International Placement, the degree will be awarded with “with International Placement”

 - On successful completion of module XXXXXX Additional Year – Placement, the degree will be awarded with “with Placement”

 A request will be submitted to Qsis to open the new relevant programme plan.

 The University offers a network of support services dedicated to helping students get the most from their time at Queen’s, looking after their health, emotional wellbeing, education, study needs, financial security and future career.
 Students, who find themselves in difficulties whilst undertaking an “Additional Year”, should in the first instance contact their School or Advisor of Studies.